 The Hall is a rare survivor and remarkably fine example of Queen Anne style architecture.
 It was designed as a home, to be lived in and used.
 Nearly 50 different families and inhabitants have resided at Rainham Hall, including merchants, artists, vicars and architectural historians.

 Due to the many changes in ownership, Rainham Hall does not have an indigenous collection of furniture or objects relating to any era in it's history.
-During our major rennovation project, a new approach has been created to tell the story of the Hall's unique history.
+During our major renovation project, a new approach was created to tell the story of the Hall's unique history.
 Participation is central to our approach, and with each new exhibition programme we aim to exceed our baseline of ensuring 60% of all exhibits are created in partnership with local makers and groups.

-This year we will be illuminating the fascinating era in the Hall's history when the building operated as a day nursery for local children between 1943-1954.
-Immerse yourself in our exhibits which cover three floors of Rainham Hall, based on the memories of those who attended the nursery during their childhood years.
-A series of creative projects, activities and public events will run throughout 2018.
-Read more about the exhibition here and return to our homepage for details on how to plan your visit.
+We illuminated the fascinating era in the Hall's history when the building operated as a day nursery for local children between 1943-1954.
+Visitors immersed themselves in our exhibits which covered three floors of Rainham Hall, based on the memories of those who attended the nursery during their childhood years.
+A series of creative projects, activities and public events ran throughout 2018.
+Read more about the exhibition here.

 The Denney Edition, celebrating an icon of 20th century style (29th June 2019-June 2021)